valbeat/docker-compose-nginx-grafana/lua-module/README.md

-docker-compose for grafana nginx metrics
+docker-compose for grafana nginx metrics with lua module
 ---

 Docker image which provides an NGINX based on OpenResty (alpine) and Prometheus lua metrics included.